AlokRepo/Kisan-Mitra/README.md

     ```bash
     npm run dev
     ```
-    This will typically start the app on `http://localhost:56567`.
+    This will typically start the app on the port specified by your environment (e.g., `http://localhost:56567` or a cloud environment port).

 4.  **Run the Genkit Development Server (Optional, for AI flow development)**:
     If you are actively developing or testing AI flows with Genkit tools (like the Genkit Inspector), you can run the Genkit development server in a separate terminal: